 2018 – Achieved Megastar Blogger status in the Professional Organizers Blog Carnival.

 2019 – Earned the 4th of 4 available (at the time) NAPO Certificate Badges (Residential Organizing, Life Transitions, Workplace Productivity, Household Management).
-2019 – Was listed on Top 100 Organizing Blogs (actual position hovers around 41).
+2019 – Was listed on Top 100 Organizing Blogs (actual middle-of-the-pack position varies).

 2019 – Joined the Association of Professional Genealogists.